Harry-Ross/SSW.Rules.Content/rules/get-work-items-via-excel/rule.md

 <!--endintro-->

-* First, make sure you have the Excel Azure DevOps add-in installed.
+* First, ensure the Excel Azure DevOps add-in is installed.
-* Start with a blank Excel file
-* Select the ribbon labelled "Team"
+* Open a blank Excel file, then select the ribbon labelled "Team", then click "New List".

 ![Figure: The Azure DevOps "Team" ribbon on Excel](team-ribbon-labelled.png)